Last Updated on 26 February 2025 by Cycloscope

 The frescoes are all original and perfectly preserved, the pigments were made from the most precious raw materials, blue from topaz, red from ruby, and so on.

-The statues, however, are sometimes original sometimes reproduced or re-painted, mostly over the XIX century.
-But the art is astonishing however, those caves were sponsored by the most wealthy and powerful families of the whole Chinese empire, willing for divine blessing and/or just to impress contemporary and future generations.
+The statues, however, are sometimes original sometimes reproduced, or re-painted, mostly over the XIX century.
+The art is astonishing however, those caves were sponsored by the most wealthy and powerful families of the whole Chinese empire, willing for divine blessing and/or just to impress contemporary and future generations.

 Giant Buddha and roaming free without guide at Mogao site